DHTMLX/gantt-docs/data/desktop/howtostart_php_laravel.md

 ~~~

 Run the app again to make sure it did the trick:

 <img src="desktop/how_to_start_laravel_empty_gantt.png"/>

 Step 3.
 Creating Models and Migrations
 ---------------------

-So, we've got ourselves an empty gantt chart.
+So, we've got an empty gantt chart.
 Let's connect it to the database and populate it with data.

 ### Creating a database